This page describes the upgrade path from Cloud Datastore to Firestore in Datastore mode.

 Firestore can operate in Datastore mode, making it backwards-compatible with Cloud Datastore.
 With Firestore in Datastore mode, you can access Firestore's improved storage layer while keeping Datastore system behavior.
 Firestore in Datastore mode removes the following Cloud Datastore limitations:

-- Queries are no longer eventually consistent; instead, they are all strongly consistent.
+- Queries are no longer eventually consistent.
+Instead, they are strongly consistent unless you explicitly request eventual consistency.

 - Queries in transactions are no longer required to be ancestor queries.